hamedshahidi/Meme-me/README.md

 # Meme-me
 ## A place for sharing / rating memes

 Meme-me is a fun media sharing web application where you can view and rate memes and even upload and share your own ones.
-It is window for a quick escape from the rush of the day which leaves a smile on your lips :)  This project is done using html/css, Javascript, MySQL, Express, NodeJS and MariaDB.
+It is window for a quick escape from the rush of the day which leaves a smile on your lips :simple_smile:
+This project is done using HTML/CSS, JavaScript, MySQL, Express and NodeJS.

 ## Getting started

 ### Foundation:

 - Install Node JS.
 - Set up Apache web server.
-- Setup Database (MySql or MariaDB).
+- Setup Database (MySQL or MariaDB).

 ### Installation:
 - Clone or download the git repository